BrendelGroup/BWASP/HOWTO.md

 For our example, the template _Makefile_ already has the accession number for the first queen replicate.
-We could manually edit numbers for the other two replicates or, better, use the following commands to subsitute the SRA accession number and sample labels for the other two replicates:
+We could manually edit numbers for the other two replicates or, better, use the following commands to substitute the SRA accession number and sample labels for the other two replicates:

 ```bash